JessWinn/Houndshark-Mitogenomics/README.md

 	--careful \
 	-o $work/Mpa \
 ```
-STEP 2.4: Assembly comparison
+### STEP 2.4: Assembly comparison

 1. Align the three assemblies to each other using the Geneious alignment tool with default parameters.
 2. Check each alignment for discrepancies on  Geneious and ediit maually to obtain the final genome sequence.

 ## STEP 3: Mitogenome annotations

-***[Simo: Please add a guideline for the graphical front end software and code for command line interphase software for the different annotation approaches you used]***

 1. Annotate protein coding genes (PCGs), ribosomal (r)RNA and transfer (t)RNA genes using MitoAnnotator in MitoFish version 3.72 (Iwasaki et al., 2013; Sato et al., 2018).
-2. Input the gene features file from MitoAnnotator into Sequence Manipulation Suite 2 (Stothard, 2000) (set to Table 2 - vertebrate mitochondrial DNA) to check that the reading frame is correct for each PCG (no internal stop codons).
+2. Input the gene feature file from MitoAnnotator into Sequence Manipulation Suite 2 (Stothard, 2000) (set to Table 2 - vertebrate mitochondrial DNA) to check that the reading frame is correct for each PCG (no internal stop codons).
+3. Follow the guidelines for submission to GenBank using Bankit (https://www.ncbi.nlm.nih.gov/WebSub/).
+After submission, download and save the GenBank files in this folder and import them into Geneious (version 2019.1.3).
 3. Check the annotated sequences in Geneious to ensure completeness and to manually count overlapping regions and intergenic spaces between PCGs, rRNAs, tRNAs, and non-coding regions.
 4. Calculate A+T and G+T content and relative synonymous codon usage (RSCU) of PCGs in DAMBE v.
 7.0.35 (Xia, 2001).
 Base composition skewness formula: AT-skew = [A-T]/[A + T] and GC-skew = [G-C]/[G + C] (Perna and Kocher, 1995).
+5. Make graphs for nucleotide composition and RSCU in R (see scripts in relevant folders).
-5. Predict tRNA secondary structure using the generalized vertebrate mitochondrial tRNA settings in ARWEN v.
+6. Predict tRNA secondary structure using the generalized vertebrate mitochondrial tRNA settings in ARWEN v.
 1.2.3 (Björn Canbäck Bioinformatics) (Laslett and Canbäck, 2008) and the tRNAscanSE webserver v.
 2.0 (http://lowelab.ucsc.edu/cgi-bin/tRNAscan-SE2.cgi) (Lowe and Chan, 2016).
-6. Characterise control region repetitive regions using the “Tandem Repeat Finder” webserver (https://tandem.bu.edu/trf/trf.html) (Benson, 1999) maintaining default settings.
+7. Characterise control region repetitive regions using the “Tandem Repeat Finder” webserver (https://tandem.bu.edu/trf/trf.html) (Benson, 1999) maintaining default settings.
-7. Construct circular annotated mitogenome visuals using CGView Server v.
-1.0 (Stothard and Wishart, 2005).
-8. Deposit the annotated mitochondrial genomes on the GenBank repository under the accession numbers ON075075, ON075076, ON075077, ON652873, and ON652874.
+8. Download the graphic produced by MitoAnnotator and save the files as a png.
+Edit and enlarge gene names and incude species-specific images, gene numberd and total length in the center.

 ## STEP 4: Sequence alignments and concatenation

-***[Simo: This is my workflow for the data I gathered.
-The objective here is too streamline the workflow and make it reproducible.
-You will need to edit accordingly for your dataset.
-I wrote how I did things from my side.]***

 ### STEP 4.1: Ingroup and outgroup mitogenome retrieval from GenBank
 First, compile a list of mitochondrial genomes of the order Carcharhiniformes from Kousteni *et al*.
 (2021) and Wang *et al*.
 (2022), which include additional outgroup representatives from the orders Lamniformes and Orectolobiformes, and save the the text file as `kousteni-wang_mitogenomes_genbank.list`.
 Second, use the file `kousteni-wang_mitogenomes_genebak.list` to retrieve records from GenBank using [Batch Entrez](https://www.ncbi.nlm.nih.gov/sites/batchentrez) to download the entire mitogenome records in GenBank (full) format.
 Last, save the file as 'kousteni-wang.gb' in a folder named `1_data´, already containing newly assembled mitogenomes also in GenBank (full) format.